cjdbarlow/Part-One/hepatic_blood_flow.md

 # Hepatic Blood Flow
 > Describe the distribution of blood volume and flow in the various regional circulations and explain the factors that influence them, including autoregulation.
-These include, but not limited to, ~~the cerebral and spinal cord,~~ hepatic and splachnic, ~~coronary, renal and utero-placental~~ circulations
+These include, but not limited to, ~~the cerebral and spinal cord,~~ hepatic and splanchnic, ~~coronary, renal and utero-placental~~ circulations

-The liver serves as a blood resevoir (30ml per 100g, half of which may be mobilised in hypovolaemia), and receives **25%** of cardiac output from a unique dual blood supply:
+The liver serves as a blood reservoir (30ml per 100g, half of which may be mobilised in hypovolaemia), and receives **25%** of cardiac output from a unique dual blood supply:
 * Hepatic arterial system, which supplies about **one-third** of blood, but 40-50% of O<sub>2</sub>
   Hepatic arterial blood has an **SpO<sub>2</sub>** of **~98%**, as would be expected.
 It is a high-pressure, high-resistance, high-flow system (average velocity 18cm.s<sup>-1</sup>), with the capacity to autoregulate.